HL7/dicom-sr/input/pagecontent/background.md

 #### Use case 1:
 To be created

+### Excluded use cases
+The following use cases are not covered by this Implementation Guide:
+* DICOM SR templates other than TID1500
+* Creating a FHIR DiagnosticReport or Composition from a DICOM SR
+* Creating HL7 v2 or v3 results from a DICOM SR

 ### Glossary<a name="glossary"></a>

 The following terms and acronyms are used within the Radiation Dose Summary IG: